 Australia has roughly 4,000 species of ants and some of these are very distinctive - for example, the tree-nesting green ants seen throughout the Wet Tropics and northern Australia.
 Others are very tiny, making a nuisance of themselves once they get into homes.
-At the other end of the size spectrum are the aggressive bullants - a species two to three centimetres in length whose bite is not quickly forgotten.
+At the other end of the size spectrum are the aggressive bull ants - a species two-to-three centimetres in length whose bite is not quickly forgotten.

-Green Ants (Oecophylla sp) are extremely common in far north Queensland and build large nests in trees by sticking the leaves at the end of branches together to create a sort of globular home.
+Green Ants (Oecophylla smaragdina) are extremely common in far north Queensland and build large nests in trees by sticking the leaves at the end of branches together to create a sort of globular home.
 They clamber all over the tree containing their nest and serve to protect it from invaders.
 These ants are often found in fruit trees.
 When the unsuspecting person tries to help themselves to some tasty fruit to eat, the aggressive green ants drop down on them and start biting (not stinging).
 Their bite is not very painful but several ants attacking simultaneously can be rather uncomfortable because after biting they spray formic acid into the wound.